AMICI-dev/AMICI/doc/glossary.rst

         be specified for each period, except for post-equilibration, which always uses the fixed parameters of the main simulation period.

+        For SBML models, initial assignments and initial values of event triggers are only applied once at the start of the first period.

     steady state
         In AMICI, a model is considered to be at steady state if the time derivative of the state variables is zero, up to the specified